 Some medical assistants may conduct basic examinations.
 These include taking a patient’s vital signs or checking their blood pressure.
 Medical assistants often help physicians by administering medications and injections.

 Medical assistants are trained to perform a variety of tasks.
-Some may choose to specialize in either administrative (office) work or clinical work.
+Some may choose to specialize in administrative (office) or clinical work.

 Administrative medical assistants handle front-office tasks like filing insurance claims, scheduling, and coding.
-Clinical medical assistants perform back-office duties.
-This includes drawing blood and helping doctors with patient examinations.
+Clinical medical assistants perform back-office duties, including drawing blood and helping doctors with patient examinations.

 Some medical assistants also work in specialized practices where they assist specialty doctors.